mfranzon/pytorch-in-public/README.md

 Implementation of Machine Learning Algorithms in Pytorch.

-> Best way to learn is practice
+> The best way to learn is practice.

 ## Contents